HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/installation/index.md

       - HCL Digital Experience CF213
       - HCL Leap 9.3.2

 HCL Digital Experience (DX) can be integrated with HCL Leap.
-Both products can be installed in the same Kubernetes cluster using same Kubernetes namespace.
+Both products can be installed in the same Kubernetes cluster using the same Kubernetes namespace.
 Common parts of the deployments can be reused which is described [in the Configuration section](../configuration/index.md).

 ## Deploy HCL Digital Experience using Helm